 - How to check labels.
 While Allergan is the only manufacturer that can produce Botox, there are other manufactures of the botulinum toxin like Dysport and Xeomin.
 Each manufacturer has a minimum saline-to-botulism ratio that is important to follow when giving a treatment.

 - Proper dosage.
 Botox is not a “one size fits all” treatment, because each patient is different.
 It’s important to measure the correct dosage not only for the correct treatment, but also the individual patient.
 Additionally, gender makes a difference.
 Men typically have larger muscles than females, thus they require a higher dose.

 - Patient assessment.
 Not every patient is a good candidate for Botox treatments.
 Some people are more prone to bruising and other side effects.
 Students will learn the ins and outs of the consultation process, including how to perform the physical examination and interview process.

 Advanced Injectable Techniques

-We offer an advanced Botox and dermal filler course designed for practitioners with experience injecting or for medical professionals who have completed National Laser Institute’s prerequisite Botox and dermal fillers course.
+We offer an Advanced Botox and Dermal Fillers course designed for practitioners with experience injecting or medical professionals who have completed National Laser Institute’s prerequisite Botox and dermal fillers course.
 During an advanced Botox and dermal filler course, students will learn:

 - Off-label type Botox and dermal filler treatments.
 A Botox “Lip Pop,” one of the most popular off-label treatments, is designed to give patients that sexy, pouty, fuller lip that every girl wants.

 - Botox for an eyebrow arch.
-Doctors can raise the tail of the brow by injecting Botox into the brow depressors to create an eyebrow lift.
+Doctors can raise the tail of the eyebrow by injecting Botox into the brow depressors to create an eyebrow lift.